CardioStart Mission Announcement to Kumasi, Ghana

 This will be provided.
 Volunteers should expect that they may be asked to agree to same-sex room sharing in order to help reduce the costs.
 CardioStart will assure minimum standards to ensure volunteer safety and comfort.

 During the day, meals will be available and provided for by the hospital.
-Evening meals/snacks, etc. is available in the hotel or local restaurants in Kumasi, at volunteers own expense.
+Evening meals/snacks, etc. are available in the hotel or local restaurants in Kumasi, at volunteers own expense.
 They are generally of a high standard and inexpensive.

 Safari, coastal trips and other adventures are worth considering.
 CardioStart mission leaders cannot directly help you make internal tourist travel arrangements but you can usually obtain travel packages during the week you arrive.
 Any tours must be made before or after the mission.
 This time is considered a personal vacation and is not part of the mission; therefore, CardioStart assumes no responsibility.